 Click to enlarge each of the images below and take a closer look.

-When first announced, New Fantasyland included many of the elements that remain part of the expansion today: Be Our Guest restaurant and a surrounding “Beauty and the Beast”-themed area, a ride based on The Little Mermaid, and the relocation and enhancement of Dumbo the Flying Elephant.
+When first announced, New Fantasyland included many elements that remain part of the expansion today: Be Our Guest restaurant and a surrounding “Beauty and the Beast”-themed area, a ride based on The Little Mermaid, and the relocation and enhancement of Dumbo the Flying Elephant.
 But a variety of elaborate Disney Princess meet-and-greet opportunities were also part of the project, each located within individual princess cottages, including Snow White and Aurora (Sleeping Beauty).
 Also included was a large Disney Fairies area dubbed Pixie Hollow to be completed as the expansion’s last phase.
-Fans quickly voiced their concerns with parts of this princess-centric expansion and in the months that followed, Disney heavily modified their design and artwork.
+Fans quickly voiced their concerns with parts of this princess-centric expansion, and in the months that followed, Disney heavily modified their design and artwork.

 The finalized concept for New Fantasyland, ready just in time for the 2011 D23 Expo, replaced the princess cottages with the Seven Dwarfs Mine Train, an inventive roller coaster featuring Imagineer-created rocking ride vehicles.
 Storybook Circus became the new home for Dumbo, taking over the land previously earmarked for Pixie Hollow.
 Not depicted in the artwork is Princess Fairytale Hall, retaining the original princess meet-and-greet concept but moving it into one central location, replacing the now-closed Snow White’s Scary Adventures ride.